NIRSpec Multi-Object Spectroscopy

 - Nodding: The telescope can be repositioned slightly between exposures to place the targets in different shutters within the slitlets of an MSA configuration.
-This is called nodding.

 The NIRSpec MOS dithering page and the NIRSpec MOS Recommended Strategies page provide an in-depth review of the available options that are briefly described here.
 Users interested in learning which dithering strategies are recommended for their science should read the NIRSpec Dithering Recommended Strategies article.

 Figure 5 shows NIRSpec MOS mode data acquired with a ground calibration test lamp using the R = 1,000 G140M/F100LP short wavelength spectral configuration.
 The four MSA quadrant spectra are shown.
 This observation was acquired with a special five-shutter calibration-only slitlet pattern that had three shutters open with two closed in-between them.
 Two of the slitlet configurations are highlighted.
 Failed open shutters cause contaminating single shutter spectra.
 The MSA planning software is designed to automatically optimize an MSA configuration around failed open shutters so that science spectra are not contaminated.

 Dorner, B., Giardino, G., Ferruit, P. et al. 2016, A&A, 592, A113

 A model-based approach to the spatial and spectra calibration of NIRSpec onboard JWST